-A Bachelor's degree program in English provides the student with a solid foundation in the humanities, expertise in writing, and training in analytical and critical thinking.
-The English major forms the intellectual basis for graduate study in English and other areas of scholarship, and it provides as well excellent preparation for professional careers in a wide variety of fields which thrive on the advantages of a liberal arts education.
+The English major provides students with a solid foundation in the humanities, expertise in written and oral communication, and sustained training in analytical and critical thinking.
+It forms intellectual basis for graduate study in English and other areas of scholarship.
+In addition, the English major provides excellent preparation for professional careers in a wide variety of fields which drives on the advantages of a liberal arts education.